BSc (Hons) Geography course preparation

 Suggested reading

-- Holden, J (ed.)
-(2012) An Introduction to Physical Geography and the Environment.
-(3rd Ed.)
-Pearson Prentice Hall.
+• Holden, J (ed.)
+(2017) An Introduction to Physical Geography and the Environment.
+(4th Ed.)
+Pearson Education Limited.

-- Kneale, P (2011) Study Skills for Geography, Earth & Environmental Science Students.
-(3rd) Arnold.
+• Kneale, P (2019) Study Skills for Geography, Earth & Environmental Science Students.
+(4th Ed.)
+Routledge, Taylor & Francis Group.

 Suggested materials

 One of the more exciting and stimulating parts of your degree course is fieldwork, where classroom learning is put into practice.
-Therefore, if you don’t already have them, it would be advisable to invest in a rucksack and a good set of waterproofs (jacket & trousers) in preparation.
-Walking boots or stout footwear with ankle support are also usually required for fieldwork.
+So, if you don’t already have them, we’d recommend investing in:

 Royal Geographical Society